 “Female Librarians and Male Computer Programmers?
 Gender Bias in Occupational Images on Digital Media Platforms.”
 2020.
 Journal of the Association for Information Science and Technology.
 (With Singh, Vivek, K.,Ramanjar, R., and Floegel, D.) DOI: 10.1002/asi.24335

 My books all explore the impact of technology on society, from the micro (self, relationships) to the macro (community, society, social justice).
 They have also been well received by the general public.

-My most recent book, Superconnected, now in its second edition, is appropriate for any number of courses exploring the impact of the internet and digital technology/social media on the way we live.
+My most recent book, Superconnected, now in its third edition, is appropriate for any number of academic courses, undergraduate or graduate, exploring the impact of the internet and digital technology/social media on the way we live.

-Here are some of my published scholarly articles and reviews, with links when available:
+Here are some of my other published scholarly articles and reviews, with links when available:

 “The First Web Theorist?
 Georg Simmel and the Legacy of ‘The Web of Group-Affiliations’” 2015.
 Information, Communication and Society http://www.tandfonline.com/doi/abs/10.1080/1369118X.2015.1042394

 “Techno-Social Life: The Internet, Digital Technology, and Social Connectedness.”
 2014.
 Sociology Compass.
 8:7:976-991 http://onlinelibrary.wiley.com/doi/10.1111/soc4.12190/full